-Despite these special rules employers will have to justify any potentially discriminatory conduct using the defences available to them in the religion or belief regulations (or other legislation as appropriate).
+Despite these special rules employers will have to justify any potentially discriminatory conduct using the defenses available to them in the religion or belief regulations (or other legislation as appropriate).

-But the GOR defence does not permit discrimination in the terms of employment, or in relation to any other detriment, such as demotion.
-GOR cannot be used to defend a victimisation or harassment claim.
+But the GOR defense does not permit discrimination in the terms of employment, or in relation to any other detriment, such as demotion.
+GOR cannot be used to defend a victimization or harassment claim.

 Religion or belief regulations